 Here find River North condos and lofts for sale by building.
 Including River North apartments for sale.
 We recommend browsing these few buildings as a starting point.
 Whether you seek a luxury high-rise condo or industrial loft space, we know River North exceptionally well and can assist you with buying, selling or renting in any building. (psst…are you a loft lover?
 Here are all Chicago lofts for sale.)

-River North Real Estate For Sale
+River North Real Estate For Sale By Property Type

 In a city renowned for its architecture, River North real estate does not disappoint.
 The area boasts many of Chicago’s iconic landmarks.

 If height is your thing, Trump Tower holds the neighborhood’s title, though it falls just short of the Willis Tower’s (Sears Tower, for the old school among you) distinction as second-tallest in the country.
 However, what the Trump lacks in size is made up for in stature by heavyweights like the Wrigley Building, Tribune Tower, and Holy Name Cathedral.

 The Wrigley Building holds the unique honor of being the founding member of River North.